Python 2 deprecation / migration to Python 3¶

 The Python changes apply to the following users:

-- All on-premise users (except net-new installations starting with Release 7.1 or later.
+- All Self-Managed AI Platform users (except net-new installations starting with Release 7.1 or later.
 See the FAQ for more details).

 - Time series (AutoTS)